 The Brush Head

-Discussing the brush head is highly pivotal to this Spa Sciences Echo review.
+Discussing the brush head is highly pivotal.
 It has the perfect amount of density, give, and bristles to make it a one-and-done brush.
 Once you feel it you will become confident that it can handle liquids, powders, and creams.
 Additionally, it is soft and does not feel cheap.

 You can purchase spare brush heads for your device, which I did.
 If you plan on, for example, applying your foundation, and then moving on to cream products, and then powders, you will definitely want more than one brush head on hand.